Our sensor principle for your measurements

 Material of the test object

-The dimensions of the shaft and the safety factor for overload determine the expected accuracy in the application.
+The dimensioning of the shaft and the safety factor for overload determine the expected accuracies in the application.

 Positioning of the torque sensor